danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/40-nested-stack/100-lab-10-nested-stacks.md

 #### 1. Create EC2 parameters in main template

-Similarly to VPC template, if you look into _Parameters_ section of the `ec2.yaml` template there are three parameters:
+Similarly to VPC template, if you look into _Parameters_ section of the `04-lab10-ec2.yaml` template there are three parameters:

 * `SubnetId` - this property will be passed from VPC stack once the VPC stack is created.
 * `EnvironmentType` - this property has a default value and is likely to change often, so let's add this one.
-* `AmiID` - this property has default value, it can be left out from the main template.
+* `AmiID` - this property has a default value, it can be left out from the main template.

 Add the code below to the _Parameters_ section of the main template:
 ```yaml